Guide to Refinancing Investment Property Tax Implications Australia

 What Are the Rules for Claiming These Costs as a Tax Deduction?

-• When the total amount of borrowing expenses exceeds $100, you can claim the deduction over the loan term or five years, depending on which period is shorter.
+- If total borrowing expenses exceed $100, you can claim the deduction over the loan term or five years, whichever is shorter.

-• If the total refinancing costs amount to less than $100, you can claim the full deduction in the same income year that you incur them.
+- If total refinancing costs are less than $100, you can claim the full deduction in the income year you incur them.

-• Should you repay the loan within a period shorter than five years from the time it was taken out, you are eligible to claim a deduction for the balance of the borrowing expenses in the last year of repayment.
+- If you repay the loan in less than five years, you can claim a deduction for the remaining borrowing expenses in the final year of repayment.

-• If you obtained the loan during the income year, you must divide the deduction for the first year proportionately based on the number of days the loan you held during that year.
+- If you obtained the loan during the income year, you must apportion the first year’s deduction based on the number of days you held the loan that year.

 Example: